ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 No precompiles set
 ```

-We can also list the available Subnets:
+Also the available Subnets can be listed:

 ```bash
 avalanche subnet list